StarRocks/starrocks/docs/en/sql-reference/sql-statements/table_bucket_part_index/CREATE_TABLE.md

 Optional value: `mysql`, `elasticsearch`, `hive`, `jdbc` (2.3 and later), `iceberg`, and `hudi` (2.2 and later).
 If you want to create an external table to query external data sources, specify `CREATE EXTERNAL TABLE` and set `ENGINE` to any of these values.
 You can refer to [External table](../../../data_source/External_table.md) for more information.

-**From v3.0 onwards, we recommend that you use catalogs to query data from Hive, Iceberg, Hudi, and JDBC data sources.
-External tables are deprecated.
-For more information, see [Hive catalog](../../../data_source/catalog/hive_catalog.md), [Iceberg catalog](../../../data_source/catalog/iceberg_catalog.md), [Hudi catalog](../../../data_source/catalog/hudi_catalog.md), and [JDBC catalog](../../../data_source/catalog/jdbc_catalog.md).**
+**We recommend that you use catalogs to query data from Hive, Iceberg, Hudi, and JDBC data sources.
+External tables are deprecated.**

-**From v3.1 onwards, StarRocks supports creating Parquet-formatted tables in Iceberg catalogs, and you can insert data to these Parquet-formatted Iceberg tables by using [INSERT INTO](../loading_unloading/INSERT.md).
-See [Create an Iceberg table](../../../data_source/catalog/iceberg_catalog.md#create-an-iceberg-table).**

-**From v3.2 onwards, StarRocks supports creating Parquet-formatted tables in Hive catalogs, and you can insert data to these Parquet-formatted Hive tables by using [INSERT INTO](../loading_unloading/INSERT.md).
-See [Create a Hive table](../../../data_source/catalog/hive_catalog.md#create-a-hive-table).**

 - For MySQL, specify the following properties: